mattbrock/messageservice/README.md

 The infrastructure as defined and provisioned by the Terraform configuration is fine as far as it goes.
 Obvious improvements would be to manage the instance's Security Group via Terraform, and also definition of an SSH keypair for more resilient management.
 It could also go further and define VPC info, subnet info, etc.

 Depending on the amount of traffic expected, auto-scaling could be set up for the EC2 instances to handle higher load and traffic spikes without incurring unneeded costs by having additional instances sitting there largely unused at quiet times.
 Using multiple instances would require a load balancer in front of the application to distribute requests across the instances, such as an Application Load Balancer set up within EC2.
 This could also be expanded to spread instances across multiple Availability Zones for more resiliency.

+It would be better if the application were available via a proper DNS name, which could be set up in Route53 and configured via Terraform.

 ### Shared storage/database improvements